Next we'll build an Android

 Select the proper commit for your build.
 There are several required and optional fields you can specify:

-- Target Platform - The platform for your build (iOS or Android for a package build)
+- Target Platform - The platform for your build (iOS or Android for a native build)

 - Build Stack - The build stack where the job will run.

 - Build Type - The type of build for the given platform (See iOS build types or Android build types)

 - Signing Certificate - The signing certificate for the build (if required)

 - Environment - The environment to use to customize your build process